I prefer winter and fall, when you feel the bone structure of the landscape. Something waits beneath it; the whole story doesn’t show.

 - As the broth cools in the refrigerator, the fat will harden on the surface.
 This is good, as it keeps the broth fresh longer.
 As you use each jar, you can remove the fat and use it for cooking other things, or leave it in the broth.
-Contrary to popular opinion, fat is actually good for you, and the healing diets recommend eating plenty of fat, to give your body the building blocks it needs to regain your health.
-That said, there’s a limit to how much fat I can drink, so I tend to leave half in and scoop half off.
-The broth should keep well in the fridge for weeks.
+As long as there's a thick fat seal, the broth should keep well in the fridge for weeks.
 However, it's a thin fat seal or the seal is broken, use it within 5 days.
 You can also freeze broth for up to 6 months.

 - You can use this broth as a base for soups, casseroles and stews, or you can simply add salt and your favorite herbs and drink a cup alongside your meal.
 Be prepared: this broth is highly nutritious, but it won't taste like the stuff from a can.
 There are no artificial flavor enhancers added, so it may seem bland by comparison, but trust me: store-bought broth subtracts from your health, while homemade bone broth adds to it.